Consumer edition active

 Treatment of Lymphoid Interstitial Pneumonia

-• Corticosteroids or immunosuppressant medications
+• Steroids or other immunosuppressant medications

 The prognosis is difficult to predict.
 The disorder may resolve on its own or after treatment, or it may progress to lung fibrosis or lymphoma (a cancer).